mathpl/logmetrics/README.md

   - The time histogram of "resource=self" should be the time spent on the server minus the time of every other resources.
 Currently it's the total call time make the graph omitting the resource tag incorrect. -Done
 - Recover gracefully from panics (if any)
 - Persist file tailer position and datapool to disk to enable downtime without side effect.
-- Push internal metrics to TSD: Mem usage, GC info, key/data sent, data pool size, line parsed, etc.
+- Push internal metrics to TSD: Mem usage, GC info, key/data sent, data pool size, line parsed, etc. -Half-done
-- Commit code somewhere.
-Github or stick to TM-only?
 - Clean up go-metrics remains.
-- Nice to have: Come up with a cleaner way code-wise to parse config, make interface{} for metrics.
+- Clean up data structures.

 Many thanks to Kieren Hynd for the idea and input!